Frequently Asked Questions

 We're Here to Help

-The MLC has developed frequently asked questions designed to help self-administered songwriters and music publishers learn more about our organization, our work to achieve The MLC's mission, and the tools available to help prepare for The MLC Portal.
+The MLC has developed frequently asked questions designed to help self-administered songwriters, composers, and lyricists, music publishers, and publishing administrators learn more about our organization, our work to achieve The MLC's mission, and the tools available in The MLC Portal.
 Click the links below to learn more.

 The MLC

-You’ve probably heard a lot about The Mechanical Licensing Collective (The MLC) but what exactly does it do and how will it ultimately change the music industry?
+You’ve probably heard a lot about The Mechanical Licensing Collective (The MLC) but what exactly does it do and how is it changing the music industry?
 The following questions give an overview of the trailblazing organization.

 Connect to Collect

 Anyone who wishes to receive digital audio mechanical royalties from The MLC will need to become a Member of The MLC.
 Becoming a Member of The MLC is how you will Connect to Collect these royalties.
-The following questions discuss who exactly needs to Connect to Collect on your behalf and how the process works.
+The following questions discuss who needs to Connect to Collect and other topics related to membership.

 Music Industry Terminology